 It was going to be another long one.

 The Reality of Sibling Fighting in Homeschooling

-We’d been homeschooling for seven years and our family had grown from two kids to four in that time.
-The first couple of years were blissfully fun: field trips, play dates, arts and craft projects every day.
+We’d been homeschooling for seven years, and our family had grown from two kids to four in that time.
+The first couple of years were blissfully fun: field trips, play dates, arts and crafts projects every day.
 Back then, the kids fought, but it wasn’t too bad.
 Their fights could usually be resolved with a reminder about sharing.

 But as the number of kids in our family grew and the academic rigor of our curriculum increased, a subtle but distinct shift occurred.
 The interpersonal relationships between our children became the number one issue in our homeschool.
 Instead of lesson planning, I was refereeing.
 Instead of teaching, I was counseling.
 My life revolved around keeping tempers at bay rather than any kind of educational endeavor.

 If we were going to continue homeschooling, I knew something needed to change.

 The more time you spend with anyone, the more likely it is that you’re going to butt heads once in a while.
 This is true of adults, but even more so with children.
 Too much time in close quarters with someone else, and all their little quirks start to drive you crazy.
 If you hear them make that disgusting sound one more time, you might have to hit them with the pillow.